By Ed Boitano

 So, our guide landed back on her feet, and spoke about the Musée d’Archéologie Nationale, also located within the Château.
 In the 19th century, Napoleon III, nephew of Napoleon I, initiated restoration of the castle, and laid the groundworks for National Museum of Antiquities, which soon displayed the archeological objects of France, the largest collection of prehistoric art in the world.

-Our group followed her into the museum; overwhelmed by its collection of 30,000 artifacts and its astute prehistoric history.
+Our group followed her into the museum; overwhelmed by its collection of 30,000 artifacts and its coordinated display of prehistoric history.
 The museum traces the life of humankind in France where its periods are presented in chronological order: Paleolithic, Neolithic, Bronze Age, Iron Age, Roman period in Gaul, and the first Middle Ages, during the Merovingian Gaul era.
 La Dame de Brassempouy (the Venus of Brassempouy), is considered the oldest known realistic depiction of a human face in history.
 The fragmentary ivory figurine was broken from a mammoth tusk, approximately 25,000 years ago during the Ice Age, a period when humans made great progress in tool making and weaponry.
 At 2.2 cm in height and 1.9 cm wide, la Dame is surprisingly tiny, consisting of a triangular face of a woman in headdress, and seems to convey a sense of contentment and serenity.
 Perhaps the Ice Age was not as bad as I thought.

 The tour was rapidly closing with our bus pulling up to the curb.
 But we managed to make a madcap dash to the Château’s grounds and gardens.
 Laid out in an Italian Renaissance garden-style, a precursor for the French formal garden, they were created by French landscape architect André Le Nôtre between1662 and 1674.
 From its cobblestoned Grand Terrace (Terrace of Le Nôtre), we could see the Seine River Valley and Paris in the distance.
 On its grounds is also the War Memorial of Saint-Germain-en-Laye, and WW II German bunkers still in place by the Terrace’s far left side.